 The team of US and Mexico health professionals volunteer a full week of service, working in remote Chiapas communities.
 The local Mayan corps of Health Promoters and the Sisters also organize the annual medical outreach program.
 These leaders live in the region and are trained to support ongoing healthcare, using traditional Mayan medicines and western healing techniques.

-Will you help us prepare for the upcoming medical outreach to Chiapas?
-We hope to raise $25,000 to host the full week of care delivering medicines and medical services to rural Mayan communities.
+We are grateful for your support for our Chiapas medical outreach.
+Another visit is planned for August 2018, delivering medicines and health care to rural Mayan communities.
+Thank you for continuing to make these ministries possible.
 Read our feature article in the 2018 issue of In Common magazine about past medical outreach here.

 Dominican Sisters in Chiapas